Aerobic Exercise (cont.)

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 In this Article

 What are some aerobic training workouts and routines?

 There are a number of ways to approach aerobic training.
 I'll use walking as an example of an aerobic activity and go through some of the training methods.
-You can plug in any other aerobic activity if you prefer.
-If you're interested in running, please read the Running article.
+You can plug in any other aerobic activity if you prefer, such as running.

 "Simple" aerobic training

 The simplest method of starting is just that, simple.
 Select the number of minutes you'd like to walk for (let's say 20 minutes for your first walk) and head out the door or step on the treadmill and go for it.
 Remember that to make it aerobic you want to walk at a pace that leaves you feeling "warm and slightly out of breath" and one that you can sustain for the time that you planned.
 In this case, set your sights on completing 20 minutes and pace yourself to do it.
 If you start too quickly, then you may poop out too soon.
 It's not important how fast you do it; it's just important that you attempt to complete the time.
 If you find 20 minutes is too ambitious, then start with less.
 Again, the most important thing is to get started.
 You can always add more later on.